npomfret/react-native-cloud-fs/README.md

   })
 ```

-_path_: a path representing a folder to list files from
+_targetPath_: a path representing a folder to list files from

 _scope_: a string to specify if the files are the user-visible documents (`visible`) or the app-visible documents (`hidden`)